 Free informational series to further energy efficient lighting education

-As Pierotti notes, though the price for LEDs is dropping, the cost remains much higher than other lighting sources, so it pays for members to do their homework before purchasing.
-LPEA also offers a variety of lighting rebates for both residents and businesses, which helps mitigate the cost of changing out bulbs, and those options will be reviewed.
+As Pierotti notes, though the price for LEDs continues to drop, the cost still remains higher than other lighting sources, so it is prudent for LPEA’s members to do their homework before investing.

 Because lunch will be served, those interested in attending are asked to RSVP to Pierotti, firstname.lastname@example.org or 970.382.7770.